by John Salt - Updated November 2023

 This is one of the most common questions I get asked by people who contact me for help.
 There are two primary reasons:

-With those two points in mind, let's look at how lift is produced by today's RC helicopters.
+With those two points in mind, let's first look at how lift is produced by all wings and rotors.
 This should then help you understand and figure out why your heli is not overcoming the pull of gravity.

-You can try a simple experiment right now to demonstrate how an air foil works and see Bernoulli's principle in action.
+First, let's try a simple experiment right now to demonstrate Bernoulli's principle.

-Now blow down and across the piece of paper, at about a 45 degree angle.
+Now blow down and across the top of the paper, at about a 45 degree angle.
 What happens?

-Have you ever wondered why the walls or windows in your house almost seem to be magnetic when your micro heli is getting fairly close to them?
+Have you noticed the walls or windows in your house almost seem to be magnetic when your micro heli is getting fairly close to them?
 No matter what you do, it's very hard or perhaps even impossible to overcome this strange magnetic wall or window attraction.

 When a micro heli (or any size helicopter for that matter) is near a wall, the fast moving downwash air flow from the rotor creates a lower pressure area up against the wall compared to the other side of the helicopter.
 This pressure differential then pushes your little heli into the wall or window.
 It has nothing to do with your piloting skills :-)